ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 more than once for a single Send Action.
 It is used to mark data safe for certain 0-RTT establishment techniques, where retransmission of the 0-RTT data may cause the remote application to receive the Message multiple times.

+Note that for protocols that do not protect against duplicated messages, e.g., UDP, all messages MUST be marked as Idempotent.
+In order to enable protocol selection to choose such a protocol, Idempotent MUST be added to the TransportProperties passed to the Preconnection.

 ### Final {#msg-final}